Rachelidekel/web_project_3/README.md

 **Images**

-The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
-Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

-Good luck and have fun!
+The images was exporting as png directly from Figma and optimize in (https://tinypng.com/),in order for the project loads faster, the logo was exporting as svg directly from Figma and otimize in (https://jakearchibald.github.io/svgomg/).